 Tightened regulations for the release of sodium sulphate to the environment, its low value along with high processing costs and savings in chemical costs are the key issues for recycling.
 By 2030, the European cell capacity outlook is expected to exceed 600 GWh/a.
 To meet the local demand, the European battery chemical and material market is also rapidly evolving.

 To address this, the CREDIT project has developed a new economically feasible bipolar membrane-based technology (BFED) concept for acid and base production, which reduces environmental discharge.
-The new technology has been successfully installed at the Sotkamo mine in Finland.
 Compared to conventional evaporation and crystallisation processes, BPED enables for the efficient recycling of process chemicals.